RelaxItsAryan/Android-Club/README.md

 ## 📌 Overview

-This project is a simple and responsive website built using **HTML** and **CSS** for the **Android Club Recruitment at VIT Bhopal University**.
+This project is a simple and responsive website built using **HTML** **CSS** and **JS** for the **Android Club Recruitment at VIT Bhopal University**.
 The website highlights club information, recruitment details, eligibility criteria, and showcases the club’s technical culture.

 ---